-(2) Twenty-five percent (25%) of the shares subject to the restricted stock unit ("RSU") grant shall vest on the first and second anniversary of the original grant date, and fifty percent (50%) of the shares subject to the RSU grant shall vest on the third anniversary of the grant date, subject to the recipient's continuing to provide service through each such date.
+(2) Twenty-five percent (25%) of the shares subject to the restricted stock units ("RSUs") grant shall vest on the first and second anniversary of the original grant date, and fifty percent (50%) of the shares subject to the RSUs grant shall vest on the third anniversary of the grant date, subject to the recipient's continuing to provide service through each such date.

-(3) One-third or approximately thirty-three percent (33%) of the shares subject to the restricted stock unit ("RSU") grant shall vest on the first, second, and third anniversary of the original grant date subject to Reporting Person continuing to provide service through each such date.
+(3) One-third or approximately thirty-three percent (33%) of the shares subject to the RSUs grant shall vest on the first, second, and third anniversary of the original grant date subject to Reporting Person continuing to provide service through each such date.